btok/Getting-and-Cleaning-Data/ReadMe.md

 The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone and raw data are obtained from UCI Machine Learning repository.

+The Task:

+1. Merges the training and the test sets to create one data set.

+2. Extracts only the measurements on the mean and standard deviation for each measurement.

+3. Uses descriptive activity names to name the activities in the data set

+4. Appropriately labels the data set with descriptive activity names.

+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The data
 The dataset includes the following files: